archlinux-downgrade/downgrade/doc/downgrade.8.md

 **\--any-candidate**\

-> Never prompt for version or location, just pick any candidate.
+> Never prompt for version or location, pick automatically instead.
 Allows for
 > noninteractive downgrades when used in conjunction with --ignore
+> If a package matching the version filter is found in the cache, pick the
+> latest matching version from cache. Íf no matches are found in cache or
+> --ala-only was specified, then pick the latest matching version from ala.

 **\--version**\